ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 connection between them.
 Each consensus client has a command similar to `--jwt-secret` that takes the file path as an argument.
 This must be consistent with the `jwtsecret` path provided to the execution client.

-**Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet - for now just practise on a testnet such as Kiln**
+**Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet—for now just practice on a testnet such as Kiln**

 ### Adding Validators {#adding-validators}